-FAR AI is seeking expressions of interest from both experienced and first-time Research Scientists, who are looking to develop and execute on a safety research agenda and/or accelerate our existing projects.
+FAR AI is seeking applications from both experienced and first-time Research Scientists, who are looking to develop and execute on a safety research agenda and/or accelerate our existing projects.

 FAR AI is a research organization that incubates and accelerates neglected but high-potential AI safety research agendas.